RajaniPayPal/rest-api-sample-app-dotnet/README.md

 wmic product where "Name like 'Microsoft .Net%'" get Name, Version

-Please wait for the command to execute, it may take more than a minute to execute Running the aforesaid command should list the .NET Framework versions installed as in this particular case:
+Please wait for the command to execute, it may take more than a minute to execute
+*	Running the aforesaid command should list the .NET Framework versions installed as in this particular case
+*	[Please note the command might take a while to execute]

 Name                                                Version
 Microsoft .NET Compact Framework 1.0 SP3 Developer  1.0.4292